dylancraven/MultiDimensional_Recovery/README.md

 ## Description

 This repository contains code and data used to assess multi-dimensional recovery of tropical secondary forests (currently under review).
-This project is part of the [sUCCESS](https://www.idiv.de/de/sdiv/arbeitsgruppen/pool-of-working-groups/success.html) working group and the [2NDFOR](https://sites.google.com/view/2ndfor/home) initiative.
+This project is part of the [sUCCESS](https://www.idiv.de/de/sdiv/arbeitsgruppen/pool-of-working-groups/success.html) working group and the [2NDFOR](https://sites.google.com/view/2ndfor/home) initiative that unites ecologists interested in secondary succession of tropical secondary forests.

 Please note that the code is divided into three parts: i) Bayesian modeling of recovery of forest attributes, ii) correlation and partial correlation network analyses of recovery of forest attributes and iii) figures.